framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 Here, with Darksiders III as example game, all features are available.

 The **Game speed** can be used with the *Slomo timestop* when it's active.
 The **Dump object info** button can be used to dump all active object names and the addresses in memory to a text file on disk.
 This feature is helpful for people who want to use cheat engine with the game at hand.
 See for more info [the object dumping section below](universal_ue4_consoleunlocker.htm#dumping-object-addresses).

+@alert Info
+It might be the UUU reports some elements aren't found while the game should be fully supported.
+This might be caused by assembly mismatches or the timing you injected the dll into the game process.
+If this happens try to inject the DLL at moment after you've loaded the level or after the game's menu has fully loaded.
+@end

 ## Configuration
 The UUU has various settings you can configure, which you'll do on the *Configuration* tab.
 Additionally you can define the key-shortcuts for various functionality on the *Key bindings* tab.
 These are discussed below